-In connection with portfolio investments made by funds, KACALP or an affiliate may receive arrangement, origination, commitment, agency, structuring, syndication, consent, amendment, or other transaction fees.
-These types of arrangements present potential conflicts of interest and may provide KACALP an incentive to recommend investments based on compensation received or to be received rather than making an investment decision based solely on the best interests of a fund.
-Except with respect to agency fees, which are generally retained by the entity serving as agent with respect to such investment, such fees received or to be received by KACALP or an affiliate are generally offset in whole or in part against advisory fees payable by the related fund, however in certain instances KACALP or an affiliate may retain a portion of such fees without a corresponding management fee offset (these arrangements generally occur in our direct lending funds).
-Please refer to the governing documents of the applicable fund for complete information on additional compensation received by KACALP and affiliates in connection with services related to portfolio investments and any offsets against advisory fees.
+In connection with portfolio investments made by funds, Kayne or an affiliate may receive arrangement, origination, commitment, agency, collateral management, structuring, syndication, consent, amendment, or other transaction fees.
+These types of arrangements present potential conflicts of interest and may provide Kayne an incentive to structure investments or financing facilities, or recommend investments based on compensation received or to be received rather than making structuring or investment decisions based solely on the best interests of a fund.
+Except with respect to agency fees, which are generally retained by the entity serving as agent with respect to such investment, such fees received or to be received by Kayne or an affiliate are generally offset in whole or in part against advisory fees payable by the related fund, however in certain instances Kayne or an affiliate may retain a portion of such fees without a corresponding management fee offset (these arrangements generally occur in our private credit funds).
+Please refer to the governing documents of the applicable fund for complete information on additional compensation received by Kayne and affiliates in connection with services related to portfolio investments and any offsets against advisory fees.